alandmoore/pystump/INSTALL.rst

   - ``salt``:  The name of the field holding the salt value.
 Default is "salt".
   - ``name``:  The name of the field containing the user's full name.
 Default is "name".
   - ``email``: The name of the field containing the user's email address.
 Default is "email".
+  - ``admins``: This is a list or tuple of usernames who are admin users.
+If left blank, all users are admins.

 Currently there's no interface for creating sqlite users; to do this, you'll need to open a python shell in the PyStump directory and run this::